leticiacmz/QQTECH/README.md

-# QQTECH 💻
+# QQTECH 💻🚧

-Lista de exercícios feitos em aula durante o programa de formação da empresa Lojas quero-quero para iniciação e contratação de novos estagiários.
+List of exercises carried out in class during the training program of the company Lojas Quero-Quero for initiating and hiring new interns.

-❗ Logica de programação
+❗ Programming logic

-❗ Programação orientada a objetos - POO
+❗ Object Oriented Programming - OOP

-❗ Banco de dados - PostgreSQL
+❗ Database - PostgreSQL

-❗ HTML/CSS
+❗HTML/CSS

-❗ Javascript
+❗Javascript

 ❗ NodeJS